Koru Hand Painted Rocks

 As a child, the patterns of nature fascinated me.
 I would be amazed and energised by the unfolding of a fern frond.
 Could anything be more perfect?
 So these shapes were firmly imprinted and I appreciate their beauty and simplicity.
 They inspire me…

-I have been painting koru within my rock designs for 13 years now and in my travels around the world I have realised that there are many cultures who use this symbol in their own art.
+I’ve been painting koru within my rock designs for 23 years and in my travels around the world I’ve realised there are many cultures who use this symbol in their own art.
 So these koru, although derived from my connection to nature, are also universal symbols.

 KOHATU – ROCK